onreal/up-cache/README.md

 You can switch ON/OFF the gzip compression by hooking on filter `upio_uc_gzip_enable`

 > Please note, this plugin is aggressive,
-> this means that you shouldn't activate in on a production environment without being sure,
+> this means that you SHOULD NOT activate in on a production environment without testing,
-> but in case you did it and everything broke, then just deactivate.
+> but in case you did it and everything broke, don't worry, just deactivate the plugin.

-How rules works
+How rules work
 ------------------
 There are three type of rules for each asset:
 - Ignore